banner

 boolean postAtTime(Runnable, long updatetimeMillis)Sends the information at a fixed (specified) time

-Send series: Parameters are directly Message
+Send series: Parameters are directly Messages

 FunctionFunctionality